Surgical approach (where relevant)

 Key is distinguishing fascia lata from fascia iliaca and locating femoral vessels/nerve.

-- Femoral artery (pulsatile, anechoic lumen) with femoral vein medial; femoral nerve hyperechoic/oval lateral to artery
+- Femoral artery (pulsatile, anechoic lumen) with femoral vein medial, femoral nerve hyperechoic/oval lateral to artery

-- Two fascial layers: fascia lata superficial; fascia iliaca deeper over iliopsoas/iliacus
+- Two fascial layers: fascia lata superficial, fascia iliaca deeper over iliopsoas/iliacus

-- Target plane: deep to fascia iliaca; correct injection separates fascia iliaca from iliopsoas with visible LA spread
+- Target plane: deep to fascia iliaca, correct injection separates fascia iliaca from iliopsoas with visible LA spread

 What local anaesthetic and volume would you choose for a fascia iliaca block in a 50 kg frail elderly patient?
 Talk through your safety considerations.